Outcomes: Electronic Commerce

 Australian and Indonesian software suppliers will not be required to hand over valuable source code as a condition for the import, sale, distribution or use of software.
 These commitments promote confidence for software developers, including tech start-ups for whom proprietary source code can be the foundation of their business.
 In making these commitments, Australia and Indonesia have retained the ability to require modification of software to ensure it complies with laws and regulations, such as for video game ratings.

 Electronic Trade facilitation

-IA-CEPA contains commitments to help facilitate cross-border trade, including through commitments aimed at supporting the use of electronic signatures and digital trade administration documents.
+IA-CEPA contains commitments to help facilitate cross-border trade, including through provisions aimed at supporting the use of electronic signatures and digital trade administration documents.

 Protecting consumers, privacy and tackling 'spam'

-Consumer confidence in the digital environment, including protecting personal information in online transactions, is essential for a well-functioning online market.
-IA-CEPA contains commitments to promote confidence in the online environment, including on privacy protection, consumer protection and measures to address 'spam' messages.
+Building consumer confidence and trust in the digital environment, including by protecting personal information in online transactions, is essential for a well-functioning online market.
+IA-CEPA supports this with provisions on privacy protection, consumer protection and measures to address 'spam' messages.